SomJagdale/myLearnings/actingNotes.md

-Certainly!
-These five essentials form the foundation of great acting.
-Let me break them down in a practical and engaging way:

 ### **1. The Art of Relating**
 Acting is all about connection.
 Whether it's with another character, the audience, or even an inanimate object on stage, your ability to relate makes your performance real.
 - **Why is this important?** If you don't genuinely react to others, the scene feels fake.